While it's challenging to entirely eliminate the threat of fraud for e-commerce stores, you can quickly investigate an order before you fulfill it.

 If you receive multiple failed orders from the same person, we suggest contacting the customer using the information provided at checkout to find out what problems they might have.

 In case there are multiple orders with different billing addresses and names, but they all share the same shipping address, this can be a sign of fraud.

 The IP address from which an order was placed can indicate potential fraud.
+If you have subscribed to any of Ecwid paid plans, your store will automatically identify IP addresses of your customers.
 You can find the IP address that is associated with the order in the Customer section of the Order detail page in your Ecwid admin, go to My Sales → Orders, order details page: